caffeineflo/ios-sdk/README.md

-# Marketo Mobile SDK for iOS 0.6.4
+# Marketo Mobile SDK for iOS 0.7.0

 The Marketo Mobile SDK allows integration with Marketo Mobile Engagement (MME).

 Installation instructions and more are [here](http://developers.marketo.com/documentation/mobile/ "Marketo for Mobile").

 Change Log

+v0.7.0
+- Using UNNotification to handle push received while app is in foreground with local a notificaiton

 v0.6.4
 - Exposed method [MarketoSDK reportAll] to immediately send events